samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Run 45min Easy-Moderate, RPE 6 taking the occasional 1-minute walk-break
+> Run 45min Easy-Moderate, RPE6 taking the occasional 1-minute walk-break
 > when/if necessary to maintain your form.

 ## Week 5